orchidjs/tom-select/README.md

 ### Installation and files

-All pre-built files needed to use Orchid Select can be found in the ["dist"](dist/) folder.
+All pre-built files needed to use Tom Select can be found in the ["dist"](dist/) folder.

 If you're looking to get started with minimal fuss, include